Charter of Fundamental Rights of the European Union: The British and Polish protocol

-The United Kingdom's Exit from the European Union ("Brexit")

 Under section 5(4) of the European Union (Withdrawal) Act 2018, the Charter of Fundamental Rights was not retained in British law after its exit from the EU.

 Proposed Czech protocol

 During the ratification of the Treaty of Lisbon, Czech President Václav Klaus expressed concern that the Charter would allow families of Germans who were expelled from territory in modern-day Czech Republic after the Second World War to challenge the expulsion before the EU's courts, though legal experts have suggested that the laws under which the Germans were expelled, the Beneš decrees, did not fall under the jurisdiction of EU law.
 After Klaus refused to finalize the Czech Republic's ratification of the Treaty of Lisbon unless the country was excluded from the Charter, as Poland and the United Kingdom had been, EU leaders agreed in October 2009 to amend the protocol to include the Czech Republic at the time of the next accession treaty in a measure designed to persuade Klaus to sign the treaty which he subsequently signed.

 In September 2011, the Czech government formally submitted a request to the Council that the promised treaty revisions be made to extend the protocol to the Czech Republic, and a draft amendment to this effect was proposed by the European Council.
 However, the Czech Senate passed a resolution in October 2011 opposing their accession to the protocol.
 When Croatia's Treaty of Accession 2011 was signed in late 2011, the Czech protocol amendment was not included.
 During the Czech Republic's parliamentary ratification of the accession treaty in the spring of 2012, the government attempted to combine the approval of the Charter opt-out with the ratification bill.
 However, with the Senate controlled by the opposition parties, their objections to the opt-out could have led to the accession treaty being rejected.
 As a result, the government decided to separate the proposed opt-out from the accession treaty bill.